 - X-ray: Your NYC foot doctor will typically take an x-ray to determine the extent of your injury.

-- Magnetic resonance imaging or MRI: An MRI can help your foot doctor or podiatrist to evaluated soft tissue damage from your injury.
+- Magnetic resonance imaging or MRI: An MRI can help your foot doctor or podiatrist evaluate soft tissue damage from your injury.
 For example, an MRI can show whether you have any damage to the cartilage and ligaments in your foot and ankle.

-Ankle sprains can be complicated to treat and sometimes debilitating, therefore your injury should always be evaluated by an ankle specialist.
-Once your condition has been diagnosed by our NYC foot doctor you may receive a walking boot to immobilize the area.
-In some cases, surgery is necessary to repair a ligament, cartilage or tendon that has been torn.
+Ankle sprains can be complicated to treat and sometimes debilitating.
+Therefore your injury should always be evaluated by an ankle specialist.
+Once our NYC foot doctor has diagnosed your condition, you may receive a walking boot to immobilize the area.
+In some cases, surgery is necessary to repair a ligament, cartilage, or tendon that has been torn.

-For almost any ankle injury, Rest, Ice, Compression and Elevation (R.I.C.E. therapy) will be a component of your treatment.
+Rest, Ice, Compression, and Elevation (R.I.C.E. therapy) will be a component of your treatment for almost any ankle injury.

 - Rest: For the first 48 to 72 hours, you need to give your ankle time to heal by staying off of it and resting.

 - Ice: Ice should be applied for about 20 minutes every 3 hours or so.
 Use an icepack or wrap crushed ice in a towel.
-Let your doctor know if you have diabetes or vascular disease before you use ice because it could cause complications.
+Let your doctor know if you have diabetes or vascular disease before using ice because it could cause complications.

 - Elevation: Swelling is reduced if you elevate your ankle above heart level.
-One reason this is beneficial is that fluids are drawn away from the ankle and therefore inflammation is reduced.
+This is beneficial because fluids are drawn away from the ankle, and therefore inflammation is reduced.